cmderdev/cmder/README.md

 ## Integration

-So you've experimented with cmder a little and want to give it a shot in a more permanent home;
+So, you've experimented with cmder a little and want to give it a shot in a more permanent home:

 ### Shortcut to open Cmder in a chosen folder